Japan Destination Guide

 Matcha

-Powdered green tea found in traditional ceremonies and modern desserts alike.
+Powdered green tea is found in traditional ceremonies and modern desserts alike.

 Local Culture & Responsible Travel